 The name Waiwhakareke translates as (wai) water (whakareke) to plunge a pole.

-The forests and wetland at Waiwhakareke provided a place for food and resource gathering for Maori.
+The forests and wetland at Waiwhakareke provided a place for food and resource gathering for Maaori.
 Totara, matai, kauri, flax and raupo were collected for use as building materials, textiles and rope, while plants such as hinau, kahikatea, miro and raupo were collected for food (berries and pollen).
-Birds which fed on the trees were also snared and trapped by Maori, while fish, eel and duck were caught from the lake.
+Birds that fed on the trees were also snared and trapped by Maori, while fish, eel and duck were caught from the lake.

-Up until the Council purchased the area in 1975, the lake was not fenced off and was used for swimming by children and also as a shortcut through the area via canoe.
+Up until Council purchased the area in 1975, the lake was not fenced off and was used for swimming by children and also as a shortcut through the area via canoe.
 Mushroom collecting from the surrounding paddocks was common in autumn.